ChristopheJacquet/PiFmRds/README.md

 with non-ASCII characters.

+### Compiling on distributions with different float ABIs

+The makefile uses `-mfloat-abi=hard`, which is suited for Raspberry Pi OS.
+Different distributions might require different values, namely `soft` or `softfp`.

 ## Warning and Disclaimer

 PiFmRds is an **experimental** program, designed **only for experimentation**.
 It is in no way intended to become a personal *media center* or a tool to operate a *radio station*, or even broadcast sound to one's own stereo system.